6)

 commercial, that is, they will sell you information for a price.
 The Mormon

-Family History Centers often have computer rooms where users can access the most
+Family History Centers commonly have computer rooms where users can access the most

 popular of these sites for free, allowing you to search for and obtain information on the